 Add the Yoast SEO plugin

 Next I’d encourage you to install a good SEO plugin which is great for WordPress website optimisation.
-There are number of good plugins on the market but my current choice is one created by Yoast.
-The setup is fairly simple and they provide a number of text fields that you’ll need to fill in on each page of your website.
+There are several good plugins on the market but my current choice is one created by Yoast.
+The setup is fairly simple and they provide several text fields that you’ll need to fill in on each page of your website.
 The free version is great and they do offer a premium version if you want more functionality.

 To install it, go to Plugins > New.
-Then do a search for Yoast SEO, download and install it.
+Then search for Yoast SEO, download and install it.